Louisiana CPA requirements

 Louisiana residency requirements

-In order to be an eligible candidate for CPA licensure in Louisiana, you must have maintained continuous residency in Louisiana for 120 days within one year preceding the application date to take the examination.
+In order to be an eligible candidate for the CPA Exam in Louisiana, you must have maintained continuous residency in Louisiana for 120 days within one year preceding the application date to take the examination.

-All CPA license holders who are required to complete continuing professional education (CPE) shall complete a course in professional ethics as required by the board, the contents of which must have been pre-approved by the board.
-Becker has over 80 ethics on demand and webcast courses that you can choose from to meet the Louisiana ethics requirement.
+- Complete a course in professional ethics as required by the board, the contents of which must have been pre-approved by the board.

 - Accounting and auditing (A&A): CPAs practicing in attestation services during a calendar year must earn a minimum of 8 hours for that calendar year in A&A courses.

 - Personal development: CPE credits pertaining to personal development cannot exceed 20 hours annually.

 - Publishing articles, writing books: CPE credits cannot exceed 10 hours annually.